mauricioszabo/hydrogen/lib/module_types/Readme.md

-This folder includes the TypeScript types for the external modules that Hydrogen depends on.
+This folder includes the TypeScript types for the external modules that Hydron depends on.

 ### Modules already up-streamed